 - Influence, Power and Politics in Public Administration

-You will take a close look at the development, implementation and assessment of public health care programs.
+Throughout this program you will take a close look at the development, implementation and assessment of public healthcare programs.
 You’ll also explore the factors that influence market performance and outcome.
 Gain a deeper understanding of the public sector’s revenue and expenditure structure, including budget structure, expenditure policy and revenue policy.
 Study modern concepts in talent management, workforce diversity, employee development and performance matrices.

-Public health care organizations value job applicants who have attained advanced degrees.
-Earning your MPA at GCU can demonstrate your commitment to ethical practices and effective leadership.
+An MPA degree can prepare you for a leadership career in the nonprofit, government or private sectors.
+Earning your MPA in healthcare management at GCU can demonstrate your commitment to ethical practices and effective leadership.
 Some of the careers that may be related to this degree include:

 - Director of public health programs